Kindle Spy Review (KDSpy Review): How Spying On Your Competition Boosts Sales!

-For this example, let's examines a well-known self publisher's author page: Steve Scott.
+Let's examine a self publisher's author page: Steve Scott.

 Notice that KDSpy v5 filters Steve's (or any author's) Kindle books by lowest (best selling) Amazon BestSeller Ranking (ABSR) to highest ABSR (worst selling).

-Steve's book portfolio is great.
-He's been at this for years and is an expert at his craft.
-He uses his blog, email list, and optimizes for Amazon's search engine to make passive income sales from his books.
+Steve’s book portfolio is great.
+He’s an expert at his craft and marketing efforts.
+He uses his blog, email list, and optimizes for Amazon’s search engine to make passive income sales from his books.

 His average monthly revenue has surpassed six figures in monthly revenue.
-If you decide to follow in Steve's footsteps I recommend taking his self publishing course.
+I recommend checking out his self publishing course.